RenderKit/ospray/doc/demos.md

     streamlines.
--   The streamlines are not tessellated, but OSPRay's actual "`streamlines`" primitive (essentially, a set of smoothly connected cylinders), which makes for a very memory-efficient representation.
+-   The streamlines are not tessellated, but OSPRay's actual "`streamlines`" primitive (essentially, a set of smoothly connected cylinders), which makes for a memory-efficient representation.
 -   Ambient occlusion greatly helps in understanding the shape of the streamlines (when rendered with local-only shading, it looks like a "lint ball").